 ETFs usually charge very low management fees, resulting in cost savings compared to robo-advisors or mutual funds.

 Horizons All-in-One ETF Portfolios

 Horizons is a Canadian financial services company and ETF provider.

-Since the creation of its first fund in 2006 which tracked the S&P/TSX, the company has expanded into leveraged ETFs, inverse ETFs, as well as sector-specific ETFs like the Horizons Marijuana Life Sciences Index ETF (HMMJ).
+Since the creation of its first fund in 2006, which tracked the S&P/TSX, the company has expanded into leveraged ETFs, inverse ETFs, and sector-specific ETFs like the Horizons Marijuana Life Sciences Index ETF (HMMJ).

 The ETFs offered by Horizons provide convenience for traders and peace of mind without the need to manually rebalance their portfolios.

 The ETFs also come with different risk levels, allowing investors to better understand the potential upsides and downsides of the funds that they are purchasing.